 Turbulence is natural in the skies.
 If you're caught in turbulence, says Captain Tom: "Practice matching every down with an up."
 We usually don't notice the "ups" because we're afraid of the "downs" (our instinctual fear of falling).
 But the "falls" are balanced by an upward motion, too.

 Thunderstorms can frighten kids even on land.
 Your child may be reassured to know that:

-- a lightning strike won't hurt the airplane or penetrate inside.
-You're safe from lightening in the plane (whether it's flying or on the ground.)
+- A lightning strike won't hurt the airplane or penetrate inside.
+You're safe from lightning in the plane (whether it's flying or on the ground.)

-Interestingly, most planes do get hit by lightening about once a year.
+Interestingly, most planes do get hit by lightning about once a year.
 (Not that you have to tell your child that!)
 The lightning bolt's electricity flows along the airplane's aluminum skin and into the air.
-Read more at USA Today.